Charge It to My Neighbor: A Relay Attack on ISO 15118 Plug and Charge Payment: Implementing and Combining Vulnerabilities for a Payment Fraud Proof of Concept

-In a real-world scenario, rather than using virtualized instances, real vehicles are used.
-Building the \textit{fake charging station} which performs high-level communication with the \textit{victim vehicle} can easily be done using openly available charging communication evaluation kits\cite{chargebyte_evacharge_nodate, low_draindead_2025}.
-Modifying the charging communication stack inside a vehicle, to build the \textit{attacker vehicle}, however, poses to be a more complicated task.
-A simpler approach would be to utilize the powerline vulnerabilities described in section \ref{sec:powerline-vulns} to design a man-in-the-middle device, which modifies the communication between an unmodified \textit{attacker vehicle} and a \textit{regular charging station}.
-Utilizing the wireless powerline interception techniques described by Köhler et al. \cite{kohler_brokenwire_2023} and combining it with the man-in-the-middle approaches described by Eder et al. \cite{eder_charging_2025} as well as Dudek et al. \cite{dudek-v2g-2019}, allows designing a wireless charging communication man-in-the-middle device.
+\changedtext{We successfully executed the attack both in a purely virtual setup and on real powerline hardware, as described in Section~\ref{sec:poc-impl}.
+In this subsection, we discuss the additional engineering that would be required to extend the attack from our controlled hardware setup to unmodified, off-the-shelf production vehicles encountered in the wild.} While our hardware-based test already demonstrates the attack using real charging infrastructure, a real-world scenario requires targeting actual vehicles rather than an EV simulator.
+Building the \textit{fake charging station} which performs high-level communication with the \textit{victim vehicle} can easily be done using openly available charging communication evaluation kits \cite{chargebyte_evacharge_nodate, low_draindead_2025}.
+Modifying the charging communication stack inside a vehicle, to build the \textit{attacker vehicle}, however, is a more complicated task.
+A simpler approach would be to utilize known powerline communication vulnerabilities to design a man-in-the-middle device, which modifies the communication between an unmodified \textit{attacker vehicle} and a \textit{regular charging station}.
+Previous work has demonstrated wireless powerline interception \cite{kohler_brokenwire_2023}, network infiltration via SLAC sniffing \cite{eder_charging_2025}, and man-in-the-middle attacks on charging communication \cite{dudek-v2g-2019, szakaly_dception_2026}.
+Combining these techniques allows designing a wireless charging communication man-in-the-middle device.
 This device could then perform plug and charge authentication with the charging station on one side and behave like a free charging station towards the \textit{attacker vehicle}.
-Similar to keyless go relaying hardware utilized by car thieves, all techniques described in section \ref{sec:vulns} could thus be combined in order to develop a pair of devices able to perform plug and charge relay attacks.
+Similar to keyless go relaying hardware utilized by car thieves, these known lower-layer vulnerabilities could be combined with the relay vulnerability presented in this paper to develop a pair of devices able to perform plug and charge relay attacks.
+As described in Section \ref{sec:adversary-model}, this development and packaging of attack equipment into a consumer-ready product is the role of the \textit{equipment supplier}, whose existence would make the attack accessible to freeloaders and contract-sharers without any technical expertise.